-Any personal data collected through the Teach In Scotland website will be treated as confidential in line with the principles of the Data Protection Act 1998.
+Any personal data collected through the Teach In Scotland website will be treated as confidential.
 We have a legal duty to protect any information we collect from you.
 We use leading technologies to safeguard your data, and keep strict security standards to prevent any unauthorised access to it.
-We do not pass on your details to any third party unless you give us permission to do so.

 Collection and Use of Personal Information

 We collect two kinds of information from visitors to this site: Personal details in connection with your sign up, and site usage information from session cookies and log files.

 We also collect your anonymous feedback if you consented by taking part in our Teach In Scotland website and emails content questionnaire and/or entered our free prize draw to win a 2018 Apple iPad (32GB).